Tourtons à la fambroise

 Dévoluy Mix Festival

-On April 4 and 5, 2026, when many are already putting away their skis, Dévoluy chooses to do just the opposite: turn the decks back on.
+On April 4 and 5, 2026, when many are already putting away their skis, Dévoluy has chosen to do just the opposite: turn the decks back on.
 The Dévoluy Mix Festival lined up two days of electro in a snow-covered setting, with one set after another as if to say that the season hasn’t said its last word.
 Dancing, laughing, enjoying the last of the winter light.
 A real finale, with no fuss, just the desire to prolong the pleasure a little longer.

 Toqués des Hautes-Alpes